NikitaNikandrov/OnlineShop/README.md

 # OnlineShop

-It is an test application for iOS developer position
+It is the test application for iOS developer position

 Development is in progress now